ETL Orders and Returns Transfer Process

 Pre-Integration Requirements

-Please make sure to follow all pre-integration requirements mentioned at the top of the Storefront Widgets Integration Guide for ETL guide.
+Please follow all pre-integration requirements mentioned at the top of the Storefront Widgets Integration Guide for ETL guide.

 Orders Data Transfer Requirements